GenesisLista/GenesisLista/README.md

 ## Hi, I’m @GenesisLista and I am Software Developer.
-I'm from Philippines currently and working in Riyadh, Saudi Arabia.
+I'm from Philippines.

 ### Some of the works that I have done using Core PHP are: